Predicting high-dimensional heterogeneous time series employing generalized local states: Conclusions

-\textit{Conclusions.---} We have proposed and discussed a generalization of the concept of \gls{ls} in the sense of using \gls{sm} derived from correlations among (instead of spatial distances between) time series.
+We have proposed and discussed a generalization of the concept of local states in the sense of using similarity measures derived from correlations among (instead of spatial distances between) time series.
 This offers a much more versatile approach for the prediction of high-dimensional complex systems.

-First, \gls{gls} can still make excellent predictions in the case of mixed systems, where \gls{ls} is doomed to fail.
-Here it is worth noticing that the perfect neighborhood separation we found in the combined \gls{ks}-\gls{l96} system (see Figure~\ref{fig:L96_KS_neighboorhoods}) suggests that \gls{gls} can be used to separate mixed data sets and to thus infer different origins of a set of heterogeneous time series, for which the generating processes are unknown.
+First, generalized local states can still make excellent predictions in the case of mixed systems, where local states are doomed to fail.
+Here it is worth noticing that the perfect neighborhood separation we found in the combined \gls{ks}-\gls{l96} system (see Figure~\ref{fig:L96_KS_neighboorhoods}) suggests that generalized local states can be used to separate mixed data sets and to thus infer different origins of a set of heterogeneous time series, for which the generating processes are unknown.

 Second, prediction of high-dimensional systems remains feasible, when for a number or for all time series no spatial information is available.
 This is more and more the typical case in real world applications, when analyzing such heterogeneous data sets ranging from remote sensing data, financial data, social media data (e.g. Instagram, Twitter) to nowadays also infection rates during the COVID-19 pandemic, etc. and a combination of the aforementioned.
-Current research explores applications of \gls{gls}-based predictions in those cases.
+Current research explores applications of generalized local states based predictions in those cases.